lkiesow/python-feedgen/doc/user/fork.rst

 Alignment with the philosophies
 -------------------------------

-``python-feedgen``'s code breaks all the philosophies listed above:
+python-feedgen_'s code breaks all the philosophies listed in the :doc:`introduction`:

 #.
 Beautiful is better than ugly, yet all properties are set through hybrid
    setter/getter methods.